pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 > **Note:**
 >
 > TiDB Serverless Tier does not provide a CA root certificate download, because we don't guarantee that the same CA will be used to issue a certificate in the future, which will cause the CA root certificate to change.
-> While, TiDB Serverless Tier can always use the CA root certificate that is normally available, which is provided in all common systems.
+> While, TiDB Serverless Tier can always use the CA root certificate that is normally available, which is provided on all common systems.
 >
 > If you really need the CA certificate of a TiDB Serverless Tier cluster, it is recommended that you download the [Mozilla CA Certificate bundle](https://curl.se/docs/caextract.html) instead of a single CA certificate.